shahincsejnu/extend-k8s-API-with-CRD/README.md

     - `hack/update-codegen.sh`
     - if it gives permission denied/similar error for this or some other files then make them executable by:
         - chmod +x <file_path>
+* There are two kind of tags:
+    * Global tags above package in doc.go
+    * Local tags above a type that is processed
+* Tags in general have the shape // +tag-name or // +tag-name=value, that is, they are written into comments.
+* Be prepared that an empty line might matter.

 ## How to generate clientset, informers, listers for your CRD

+# Kubebuilder

+## Generating CRDs

+* KubeBuilder uses a tool called `controller-gen` to generate utility code and Kubernetes object YAML, like CustomResourceDefinitions.
+* To do this, it makes use of special “marker comments” (comments that start with // +) to indicate additional information about fields, types, and packages.
+* In the case of CRDs, these are generally pulled from your `_types.go` files.
+* KubeBuilder provides a `make` target to run controller-gen and generate CRDs: `make manifests`.